simarmehta/simarmehta/README.md

 I am an undergraduate student pursuing computer science and exploring multiple domains of the field.
 I discovered flutter through an interest in front end development.
 I have written research papers and am currently under the process of writing a paper on cloud technologies.

-🔭 Cloud Computing and Cyber Security are one of my few intersts.
+🔭 Cloud Computing, Machine Learning and Cyber Security are my current interests.

 👯 I’m looking to collaborate with Cloud Architects and DevOp enthusiasts.